 - Stay on brand

 Persistent with your brand guidelines for DPA helps customers easily notice the ad as yours and implies the ad is credible.
-Keep the copy and creative in your ads relevant to your target audience, your image/video content/messaging should speak to your audiences and adjust if they change.
+Keep the copy and creativity in your ads relevant to your target audience, your image/video content/messaging should speak to your audiences and adjust if they change.

 - Create a simple and memorable ad copy

 Digital ads don’t stay in front of eyes for long (about five seconds on average and less than that for Stories ads).
 You don’t have much time, not to mention the space, for a lot of words.
-Ad copy needs to follow the “four C’s rule” - be catchy, conversational, concise and a call-to-action (CTA).
+Ad copy needs to follow the “four C’s rule” - be catchy, conversational, concise, and a call-to-action (CTA).
 The rule of thumb for any Facebook ad unit is that copy should never take up more than 20% of that ad.
-Be quick, simple and quirky with your copy whenever possible.
+Be quick, simple, and quirky with your copy whenever possible.

 - List a price and link to your items

 Studies have shown that ads that listed the price alongside, receive more clicks.
 If your items are on sale, include a sale price in your product feed.
-However, the exception applies when you have pricey items in your feed (like $2000 Chanel bag you might now want to show it).
-Ultimately, a steady user flow from ad click to landing page is important so ensure to link directly from the ad to your products in mobile app or website page.
-This can raise up sales and conversions.
+However, the exception applies when you have pricey items in your feed (like a $2000 Chanel bag you might now want to show it).
+Ultimately, a steady user flow from ad click to the landing page is important so ensure to link directly from the ad to your products in mobile app or website page.
+This can raise sales and conversions.